makerspace/makeradmin/README.md

 Clone this git repository to a suitable place on your computer / server

 > [!TIP]
-> Start by initializing and activating a [virtual python environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) in the cloned folder.
-> This makes sure that the packages used for Makeradmin are isolated into its own "environment" (i.e. in the local directory), and will not interfere with packages already installed.
+> MakerAdmin uses `uv` for Python dependency management.
+All dependencies are defined in `pyproject.toml`.
 >
+> Start by initializing a virtual python environment in the cloned folder:
+>
 > ```bash
+> # Create a virtual environment with Python 3.11
-> python3 -m venv .venv
+> uv venv --python 3.11
+>
+> # Activate the virtual environment
 > source .venv/bin/activate
 > ```
+>
+> Dependencies will be automatically installed when you run `make firstrun` below.

 Run the firstrun script